 Since 2010, the Organization has purchased and rehabilitated forty-one units of affordable housing.
-As of June 30, 2014, a total of seventeen units were sold to income-qualified households and twenty-four units were retained by the Organization and are currently being used as rentals for low-income families.
+Since the award, a total of seventeen units were sold by the Organization to income-qualified households and twenty-four units were retained by the Organization and are currently being used as rentals for low-income families.
 In accordance with NSP2 guidelines, the units sold are deed restricted, protecting their affordability for a minimum of 15 years from the date of purchase.
 The rental units are also deed restricted, protecting their affordability, for 20 years from the date of completion of construction.